 Contemporary Christian singer/songwriter, Jim Giatas, has written and recorded “If You Imagine” as an answer to former Beatle, John Lennon’s song “Imagine.”
-As America turns to Socialist policies, "If You Imagine" preserves an authentic Conservative message.

 “If You Imagine” has generated significant criticism.
 One writer called it blasphemy.
 On MySpace, Vangellis responded that it was: “A terrible denigration of Lennon's ode to reason."
 Another critic at YouTube wrote, "There is ZERO evidence for God or anything supernatural.
 Everything is chance, that's what science is showing us.
 You may not have meant for your song to be insulting but that's what it is."